olivea-nageeullah/customer-retention-analysis/README.md

 The analysis simulates a marketplace-style business problem similar to companies like Uber, Airbnb, or e-commerce platforms where understanding customer behavior and revenue concentration is critical for strategic decision making.

+## Project Goal

+The goal of this project is to simulate the type of marketplace analysis performed by strategy and analytics teams at companies such as Uber, Airbnb, and other platform businesses.
+The analysis focuses on identifying revenue drivers, customer retention patterns, and market-level performance trends to support data-driven strategic decisions.

 ---

 ## Business Problem